Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users

-For basic architectures, such as Bayesian Regression with an ANN (Fig.~\ref{fig:pgmbnn:reg}), a standard procedure is to use a normal prior with mean $\vec{0}$ and diagonal covariance $\sigma \matr{I}$ on the coefficients of the network:
+For basic architectures such as Bayesian regression (Figure~\ref{fig:pgmbnn}a), a standard procedure is to use a normal prior with a zero mean $\vec{0}$ and a diagonal covariance $\sigma \matr{I}$ on the coefficients of the network:

-This approach is equivalent to a weighted $\ell_2$ regularization with weights $1/\sigma$ when training a point estimate network, as we demonstrate in Section~\ref{sec:reg-prior}.
-The documentation of the probabilistic programming language Stan \cite{carpenter2017stan} provided some examples \cite{StanPriors} on how to choose $\sigma$, knowing the expected scale of the considered parameters.
+This approach is equivalent to a weighted $\ell_2$ regularization (with weights $1/\sigma$) when training a point estimate network, as will be demonstrated in Section~\ref{sec:reg-prior}.
+The documentation of the probabilistic programming language Stan~\cite{carpenter2017stan} provides examples on how to choose $\sigma$ knowing the expected scale of the considered parameters~\cite{StanPriors}.

-Yet if this approach is often used in practice, there is no theoretical argument that makes it better than any other formulation \cite{silvestro2020prior}.
-The normal law is favored for its mathematical properties and the simple formulation of its log, as the log of the probability distribution is used in most learning algorithms.
+Although such an approach is often used in practice, there is no theoretical argument that makes it better than any other formulation \cite{silvestro2020prior}.
+The normal law is preferred due to its mathematical properties and the simple formulation of its log, which is used in most of the learning algorithms.

-\subsection{Addressing unidentifiability in Bayesian neural networks}
+\subsubsection{Addressing unidentifiability in Bayesian neural networks}

-One of the main problems with Bayesian deep learning is that deep neural networks are over-parametrized models (i.e., with many equivalent parametrizations) \cite{10.5555/2380985}.
-This is referred to as statistical unidentifiability (i.e., inference does not lead to a unique answer).
-This can lead to complex multimodal posteriors that are hard to sample and approximate when training a BNN.
-There are two solutions to deal with such problems, changing the functional model parametrization or constrain the support of the prior to remove unidentifiability.
+One of the main problems with Bayesian deep learning is that deep neural networks are overparametrized models, \ie they have many equivalent parametrizations \cite{10.5555/2380985}.
+This is an example of statistical unidentifiability, which can lead to complex multimodal posteriors that are hard to sample and approximate when training a BNN \cite{izmailov2021bayesian}.
+There are two solutions to deal with this issue: \textbf{(1)} changing the functional model parametrization, or \textbf{(2)} constraining the support of the prior to remove unidentifiability.

-The two most common classes of non-uniqueness in ANNs that one might want to address are weight-space symmetry and scaling symmetry.
-Both are not a concern for point estimate neural networks but might be for BNNs.